FrancisCrickInstitute/cbias-napari/Prerequisites/PREREQUISITES.md

 There are installation options for all major operating systems.

 ![Downloads for miniconda](images/miniconda_downloads.png)

-Now conda should be accessible via the command line, either: `Terminal` on Mac OS and `Anaconda Prompt` on Windows.
+Now conda should be accessible via the command line, either: `Terminal` on Mac OS or `Anaconda Prompt` on Windows.
 You can verify a correct installation by typing `conda --version` into your command line application, which should return something like this:

 ![Conda version check](images/conda_version_check.png)